szhu/3030/README.md

 **finish here!**

-Is the game not working for you for some reason? [~~Here's what it's supposed to look like.~~](http://cl.ly/11153b1k3i3w)
+Is the game not working for you for some reason?
+[Here's what it's supposed to look like.](http://cl.ly/11153b1k3i3w)
-Sorry, looks like CloudApp took this down for exceeding bandwidth (1000 views/hour!).
-I'm looking into hosting it elsewhere.

 What's this?